-To the Board of Directors The Global Initiative for Economic, Social and Cultural Rights Duluth, Minnesota
+To the Board of Directors

+The Global Initiative for Economic, Social and Cultural Rights

+Duluth, Minnesota

-My examination of the basic financial statements of The Global Initiative for Economic, Social and Cultural Rights for the year ended December 31, 2013, appears on page (1).
+My examination of the basic financial statements of The Global Initiative for Economic, Social and Cultural Rights for the years ended December 31, 2014 and December 31, 2013, appears on page (1).
 The examination was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The supplemental schedules are presented for purpose of additional analysis and are not a required part of the basic financial statements.
 Such information has not been subjected to the auditing procedures applied in the examination of the basic financial statements and, accordingly, I express no opinion on them.